Qovery/documentation/website/docs/using-qovery/integration/monitoring.md

 If your monitoring platform provides a Helm Chart, then you can install it:

-### By using the Qovery Lifecycle Jobs
+### By deploying the helm chart with Qovery

-1. Follow [this guide][guides.tutorial.how-to-deploy-helm-charts] to deploy your Helm Chart with the Qovery Lifecycle Jobs.
+1. Follow [this guide][docs.using-qovery.configuration.helm] to deploy your Helm Chart with Qovery.

 ### By using kubectl